-Support for up to one insert effect per part + 3 global effects (variation, chorus, reverb) accessible through sends from the mixer.
+Support for up to two insert effect per part + 3 global effects (variation, chorus, reverb) accessible through sends from the mixer.
 Each effect can be activated, deactivated or muted directly from the mixer panel.
 The variation DSP can be routed as an additional insert.
 Sends and insert effects can be customised on a section by section basis.
 DSPs are color coded so that you can instantly correlate a send with the corresponding DSP.
 DSPs or send knobs are dimmed if not available in a given configuration.

 Pedal wah and rotary slow/fast effects can be conveniently controlled with pedals and foot switches.

 Full blown effect editor, with parameters logically grouped per function, ordered according the signal path, and consistently color coded for immediate recognition.
 16 memory slots for every DSP algorithm to store your favorite settings, possibly to be used as starting points for further tweaking.
 Parameters can be transferred with a single button press from one algorithm to similar algorithms (i.e.: transfer the common parameters from “Vintage Distortion” to “Vintage Distortion + Delay” algorithms to test “what if” scenarios).
 Every part (accompaniment, lead, aux) remembers the IFX (insert effect) last set, so that you can freely deactivate/activate again a DSP for a given part without losing any setting.